 Rosa Furneaux is a photographer and writer from England, based in San Francisco, California.

-She currently works as a freelance photographer with the San Francisco Chronicle, and as an editorial fellow at Mother Jones magazine.
-Her photographic work has been published in The Guardian, Pacific Standard Magazine, STAT and others.
+She currently works as a freelance photographer with the San Francisco Chronicle.
+Her images have been published in The Guardian, Pacific Standard Magazine, Mother Jones and others.

 Her reporting interests cover human rights, health, climate and women’s issues.
 With a focus on international journalism, Rosa has previously reported in East Africa, including assignments in Tanzania, Malawi and Kenya.
 She was recently based in San Francisco, California.

 She completed her Masters in Journalism at the University of California, Berkeley Graduate School of Journalism, where she studied photojournalism and narrative writing.
 In 2018, she received the university's Dorothea Lange Fellowship to continue a photographic project documenting the lives of adolescent sex workers in northern Kenya.

 Her work was included in The Guardian's Best Photographs of 2017.
-Her recent project, "Where There's Smoke", is currently on display at the UC Berkeley Graduate School of Journalism.
+She is an alum of the Eddie Adams Workshop, and a member of Women Photograph.